World Ostracoda Database

-Ostracoda are amazing small crustaceans, which inhabit virtually all aquatic environments on Earth.
-This class of Crustacea is characterized with a body completely enclosed between two mostly calcified valves or shells , giving them a "seed"-like appearance, and therefore the name they are also known by: "seed shrimps" or "mussel shrimps".
-Ostracods can be found in warm waters of tropical sand beaches, as well as in very cold environments, such as the deep sea or the polar seas (i.e. Arctic and Antarctic).
-They are also adapted to freshwater temporary ponds (where some of them reproduce asexually by parthenogenesis) and to acid lakes.
+Ostracods are amazing small crustaceans, which inhabit virtually all aquatic environments on Earth.
+The group is characterized by a body completely enclosed between two valves which in many species occur as calcified “shells”.
+Thus, they have a "seed"-like appearance, and therefore are also known by the term "seed shrimps" or "mussel shrimps".
+Ostracods range from warm waters of the tropics to very cold environments such polar seas and are found from intertidal zones to many thousands of metres depth in the deep sea They are also adapted to freshwater niches such as rivers, lakes and even temporary ponds.
+Most species reproduce sexually but some of them reproduce asexually by parthenogenesis.

 The class encloses over 33,000 described species and subspecies (see Kempf Ostracoda Database for details), and many more species remain unknown to science.
 There are two subclasses with living representatives: Myodocopa and Podocopa.
 The first subclass is exclusive to marine environments, but occupies the benthos as well as the plankton, while podocopans occur in marine, brackish and freshwater environments and occupies almost exclusively benthos (but also the benthopelagic zone).

 This World Ostracoda Database is part of the World Register of Marine Species (WoRMS), a global initiative to provide a register of all names of marine organisms living today (or extinct since a geologically short time).
 But the World Ostracoda Databasealso includes freshwater and fossil taxa.

 - to provide an authoritative list of the world's Ostracoda taxa (species, genera, families…), with focus on the recent taxa, but also with information on fossils,